 Menopause is a natural part of the ageing process, which typically occurs between the ages of 45-55 years old.
 The average age for a woman to reach menopause in the UK is 51 (NHS), however, around 1 in 100 women will experience menopause before the age of 40.
 This is known as premature or early menopause, or premature ovarian insufficiency.

 You might also hear the term perimenopause.
 This means “around menopause” and is used to describe the process leading up to menopause when your oestrogen levels (the main female hormone produced by the ovaries) start to drop or fluctuate much more than they usually would.
 Most women experience perimenopause in their 40s – but some can start noticing changes as early as their mid 30s.
 The process usually lasts around four years, but for some women, it lasts only a few months.

 Once a woman has had no periods at all for 12 consecutive months, she is said to have reached menopause, and is then considered to be post-menopausal.
 At this stage, while some women will experience no or very few physical or psychological effects as a result of their lower oestrogen levels, many women can continue to experience post-menopausal symptoms for up to 15 years.

 What causes menopause?

-Menopause is usually a direct result of ageing, because as women get older, their ovaries produce less sex hormones – particularly oestrogen – and no longer produce an egg each month.
+Menopause is usually a direct result of ageing, because as women get older, their ovaries produce fewer sex hormones – particularly oestrogen – and no longer produce an egg each month.
 It is still currently unknown why some women experience this drop in hormones before the age of 40.

-However, medical treatments like chemotherapy, radiotherapy or some breast cancer treatments can bring on early menopause.
+However, medical treatments like chemotherapy, radiotherapy, or some breast cancer treatments can bring on early menopause.
 As can having surgical procedures to remove the womb (hysterectomy) or ovaries (oophorectomy) – or having an underlying condition such as Down’s Syndrome or Addison’s disease.

 What are the symptoms of menopause?